nkhil/clothing-retail-react-app/README.md

 **Feature (integration) tests:**

 - From the application root, run `npm run cypress`.
+This will open up the Cypress runner - Click on 'run all specs' (alternatively, click on a test to run just that specific test)

 ## Technologies used